boringproxy/boringproxy.io/pages/index.md

 # What is it?

+You're using it right now!
+The website you're reading is hosted on my home computer, through boringproxy.

 boringproxy is a combination reverse proxy and tunnel manager.

 If you have a web service (Nextcloud, Emby, Jellyfin, personal website, etc)